FreeRangeLobster/Fishtank/README.md

 ## Description

 This project started out me being lazy to toggle the light switch on and off.
 Then I asked myself: What if I control it from my mobile phone? and why not make it automatic?.
-Fortunatelly I had a Raspberry Pi gatehring dust on my desk.
-When I started I thought it was a weekend project, but being here  writing the "ReadMe" of my fishtank controller probes I did understimate the project, it has been a loot of fun.
-Now getting ready to go live with version 2, which will have an arduino to deal with a  apressure sensor to monitor the CO2 reactor(a rather messy experiment), Temperature sensor and maybe a couple LED strips to dimm the light in at night.
+Fortunately I had a Raspberry Pi gathering dust on my desk.
+When I started I thought it was a weekend project, but being here writing the "ReadMe" of my fishtank controller probes I did underestimate the project, it has been a lot of fun.
+Now getting ready to go live with version 2, which will have an Arduino to deal with a pressure sensor to monitor the CO2 reactor(a rather messy experiment), Temperature sensor and maybe a couple LED strips to dim the light in at night.

-The following "ReadMe" is the logbook of the development process, This guide is devided into the development notes, to do lists, tasks done, nice to have, command cheat sheet.
-Towards the the end there is draft version of the install Wiki, which describes how to build the project again, just in case the system goes bang or refuses to work.
+The following "ReadMe" is basically development process the logbook of the development process.
+This guide is divided into the development notes, todo lists, tasks done, nice to have and command cheat sheet stuff that is helpful to have handy in the development process.
+Towards the end, there is draft version of the installation\rebuilding Wiki, which describes how to build the project again, just in case the system goes bang or refuses to work.

-FYI my mail is juanpadillavivas@gmail.com if you want more information I am more than happy to share the info and experiences.

 Now then Let's start over again properly!!!!

-My name is Juan, I have a fishtank which I want to control using my mobile phone.
+My name is Juan, I have a fishtank which I control using my mobile phone.
 The main controller is a Raspberry Pi model B. That single computer board is connected to a driver board which handles the power side of the system.
 The raspberry Pi is the bridge between the mobile-friendly web application and the fishtank.
 The development at the moment allows to activate lights, water filter and the air pump.
 In the future it is intended to go for more elements such as, temperature sensor, Co2 dispenser, LEd lights and PH sensor.
+FYI my mail is juanpadillavivas@gmail.com if you want more information I am more than happy to share the experiences.

-## To Do
+## ToDo
-* Auto/manual buttons .
+* Auto/Manual buttons .
 * Txt with configuration parameters/ Might change to read mysql DB
 * Tidy up ReadMe, grammar and typos.
 * Go Live in Pi hooked to the fishtank and weaved
 * Implement gauges
-* Connectivity with arduino serial using USB Port
+* Connectivity with arduino serial using USB Port(will save Arduino power connection, also will ask current from pi, migh not be a good apporach)

 ## In Process
 * Test waved with the live system.
 * Pi-stop lights